rogerburton/curiosity/content/documentation/smart.md

 Step 1 : **INITIALIZATION**

-The seller registers and sends an quotation to the buyer.
+The seller registers and sends a quotation to the buyer.

 > The application checks before saving the document whether the data in the
 > form is well formed, complete and complies with business requirements.